KingMob/superpowers-jj-marketplace/README.md

 This is a fork of obra's superpowers marketplace.
 Almost all credit should go to them.

+The only differences are:
-The only difference is, I replaced the use of git in the superpowers plugin with Jujutsu (jj).
+- I replaced the use of git in the superpowers plugin with Jujutsu (jj).
+- I removed the other non-superpowers plugins; they should be obtained from obra's original marketplace.

 ## Installation